Macroeconomic Spillovers of Weather Shocks across U.S. States: Main results

 We assess the direct and indirect macroeconomic effects of weather shocks by means of impulse response functions (IRFs) estimated on a sample that runs from April 1990 through December 2019, for a total of 357 observations (i.e., after taking first differences of MECI and considering two lags).
 While we carry out the impulse-response analysis at the state level, in what follows, to summarize results, we aggregate the estimated individual IRFs into those for nine U.S. climate regions, as previously shown in Figure \ref{fig:NOAA_regions}.
-Note that while Hawaii and Alaska are not considered in this classification, we do retain them in the GVAR analysis.
+Note that while Alaska and Hawaii are not considered in this classification, we do retain them in the GVAR model.

-When simulating a weather shock, we assume that all states in a region are contemporaneously hit.
-As a matter of fact, Figure \ref{fig:usshocks} highlights that major weather events such as the Storm of the Century in 1993, the Blizzard of 1996, Hurricane Katrina in 2005 and the Super Outbreak in 2011 have triggered emergency declarations in a very large portion of the U.S. This is thus an extremely adverse but realistic scenario, that allows us to interpret the results as ``upper bounds'' of cross-regional spillover effects.
+The impulse response functions are obtained by simulation, i.e., by projecting \textit{h} steps ahead the fitted indicator of economic activity, with and without the impulse of the weather shock, and taking the difference between the two projected paths.
+When simulating a weather shock, we assume that all states in a region are contemporaneously hit, and all counties within each state.
+As a matter of fact, Figure \ref{fig:usshocks} highlights that major weather events such as the Storm of the Century in 1993, the Blizzard of 1996, Hurricane Katrina in 2005 and the Super Outbreak in 2011 have triggered emergency declarations in a very large portion of the U.S. This is thus an extremely adverse but realistic scenario, that allows us to interpret the results as ``upper bounds'' (in absolute value) of cross-regional spillover effects.